Oswald Peraza Preview, Player Props: Yankees vs. Tigers

-The New York Yankees, including Oswald Peraza (.111 on-base percentage in past 10 games, 147 points below season-long percentage), battle starting pitcher Matt Manning and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.
+On Tuesday, Oswald Peraza (.200 on-base percentage in past 10 games, 62 points below season-long percentage) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+First pitch is at 7:05 PM ET.

+In his last appearance, he went 1-for-4 with a double and an RBI against the Astros.

 Oswald Peraza Game Info & Props vs. the Tigers